usernamesarehardman/SDI-3203-Term-Project/README.md

 - [ ] Private group chats
 - [ ] User authentication
 - [ ] GUI using tkinter or other libraries

----

-## 📬 Contact

-For any questions or troubleshooting, please contact your project partners or instructor.